Privacy policy

 Use of Google Maps

-Our website uses Google Maps API to visually display geographical information.
-When using Google Maps, Google also collects, processes and uses data about visitors' use of the map functions.
-You can find more information about data processing by Google in the Google privacy policy.
-There you can also change your personal privacy settings in the Privacy Center.
+Our website uses Google Maps API to visualise geographical information.
+When Google Maps is used, Google also collects, processes and utilises data about the use of the map functions by visitors.
+You can find more information about data processing by Google in the Google data protection information.
+You can also change your personal data protection settings there in the data protection centre.

-Detailed instructions on managing your own data in connection with Google products can be found here.
+You can find detailed instructions on how to manage your own data in connection with Google products here.

 Embedded YouTube videos

 We embed YouTube videos on some of our websites.
 The operator of the corresponding plugins is YouTube, LLC, 901 Cherry Ave, San Bruno, CA 94066, USA.
 When you visit a page with the YouTube plugin, a connection to YouTube servers is established.
-This tells YouTube which pages you are visiting.
-If you are logged into your YouTube account, YouTube can assign your surfing behavior to you personally.
+YouTube is informed which pages you visit.
+If you are logged into your YouTube account, YouTube can assign your surfing behaviour to you personally.
 You can prevent this by logging out of your YouTube account beforehand.

-If a YouTube video is started, the provider uses cookies that collect information about user behavior.
+When a YouTube video is started, the provider uses cookies that collect information about user behaviour.

-Anyone who has deactivated the saving of cookies for the Google Ad program will not have to expect any such cookies when watching YouTube videos.
-However, YouTube also stores non-personal usage information in other cookies.
-If you would like to prevent this, you must block the storage of cookies in the browser.
+If you have deactivated the storage of cookies for the Google Ad programme, you will not have to expect any such cookies when watching YouTube videos.
+However, YouTube also stores non-personalised usage information in other cookies.
+If you wish to prevent this, you must block the storage of cookies in your browser.

 Further information on data protection at YouTube can be found in the provider's privacy policy here.